 - Give Them Space.
 While the florets can touch a little bit, you want to avoid overcrowding the pan, or the broccolini will steam instead of roast, becoming soggy.
 Be sure the broccolini is spread in a single layer.

 - Cut-Sides Down.
-This is a tip I also love for perfect Roasted Brussels Sprouts.
 When possible, flip the broccolini so that any cut sides (if say, you have a very thick broccolini that needs to be cut in half through the stem) are touching the pan for maximum caramelized surface area.

 - Season Well.
 Kosher salt and black pepper are especially important and will make the broccolini taste its best.

-This recipe yields enough for two or three servings and is easy to double.
+This roasted broccolini recipe yields enough for two or three servings and is easy to double.

 - Lemon.
 Thinly slice 1 small lemon.
 Toss the slices with the broccolini (and garlic if you like) before roasting.